-Here are my top 10 UX Centered Design tips:
+Here are my top 10 UX/UI Design tips:

 - Only incorporate the best functionality - 10 strong features are better than 20 weak ones.

 - Understand business rules and user needs.
 Many designers strive for a contemporary, "consumer looking" design and avoid practical complexity.
 For example, as a new user if you opened an application like Lightwave or Cinema 4D you might be overwhelmed by all of the options, however experienced users would demand nothing less.

 - Use User Research testing to support designs to demo for stakeholders.
 If there are two viable prototypes employ A/B testing with two separate users’ groups and typically the ideal number for each group is 5 – 7 people.

 - Use Font Type size and Weight to denote hierarchy on a page or section and only use two, preferably just one typeface that is native to both Windows and MacOS.
 Also, if there are text links, please make them obvious.

-- If a button or link is part of a multi-step process, use an ellipsis (…) to indicate there is another action.
+- If a button or link is part of a multi-step process, use an ellipsis, often called "meatballs" (…) to indicate there is another action.

 - Validate form data entry as soon as possible to alert users.
 It is very frustrating for a user to complete and submit a form, and then encounter an error forcing them to re-enter their information.

 - Use existing framework classes and controls whenever possible, such as Bootstrap.
 Refrain from creating custom controls that force a user to learn something new to have to interact with your webpage or app.

 - Show progress bars for time-consuming tasks and always show a “proof of life” spinner when pages are loading or data is being pulled from a database.
 If there is an error and the task can’t be completed, stop the spinner and display an appropriate error message, never just display the all-too-common: “Something went wrong…”.